sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     To see the commands available with /apply-ffu, run `dism /apply-ffu /?` or see [DISM Image Management Command-Line Options](dism-image-management-command-line-options-s14.md).

+5. Optional.
+Run diskpart to resize the drive on the destination PC.

+    If the reference PC and the destination PC have different sized hard drives, you'll have to resize the destination PCs drive.
+The applied FFU will have the same partition sizes as the reference PC, so you'll need to expand the volume to take advantage of the additional space on the reference PC.

+    a.
+In WinPE on your destination PC, identify the volume of the Windows partiton that you have applied.

+    ```
+    diskpart
+    list volume
+    ```

+    b.
+Select the volume of the Windows partition.
+We'll use `Volume 0` in our example.

+    ```
+    select volume 0
+    ```

+    c.
+Extend the partition to fill the unused space, and exit Diskpart.

+    ```
+    extend
+    exit
+    ````

 ## Mount an FFU for servicing

 You can use DISM to mount and FFU images for servicing.
-Like with other image fomats, you can mount and modify an FFU before commiting changes and unmounting.
+Like with other image formats, you can mount and modify an FFU before committing changes and unmounting.
 Mounting an FFU for servicing uses the same `/mount-image` command that you use for mounting other image types.
 When mounting an FFU, you'll always use `index:1` when mounting.

 Unlike WIM images, FFU images get mounted as virtual hard disks.
-Files appear in the specified mount folder, but since FFUs can contain more than one image but only have one index, DISM maps only the Windows partition from the mounted FFU to the mount folder.
+Files appear in the specified mount folder, but since FFUs can contain more than one partition but only have one index, DISM maps only the Windows partition from the mounted FFU to the mount folder.

 To mount an FFU

-1. Open a Command Prompt as administartor.
+1. Open a Command Prompt as administrator.

 2. Mount the image using `dism /mount-image`.
 This example mounts D:\WinOEM.ffu to C:\ffumount: